-The EPDC driver attempts to load a waveform file with the name "imx/ epdc[panel_name].fw", where panel_name refers to the string specified in the fb_videomode name field.
-This panel_name information should be provided to the EPDC driver through the kernel command line parameters described in the preceding chapter.
-For example, to load the epdc_E060SCM.fw default firmware file for a Pearl panel, set the EPDC kernel command line parameter to the following:
+The EPDC driver attempts to load a waveform file with the name "epdc\[panel\name].fw" under the directory /lib/firmware/imx/epdc in rootfs, where panel\name refers to the string specified in the fb\videomode name field.
+This panel\name information should be provided to the EPDC driver through the kernel command line parameters described in the preceding chapter.
+For example, to load the epdc\E060SCM.fw default firmware file for a Pearl panel, set the EPDC kernel command line paratmeter to the following: